oubino/locpix_points/labnotes.md

 Actions

+3. write the featextract recipe
+4. Note that annotate script should be used to generate gt label but also could be done in preprocess
+5. Option with annotate script to generate per FOV annotation of per loc annotation
+7. feat extract has folder for locs & clusters
+8. Process needs to deal with clusters/locs and how we connect cluster graph
+    - options for process locs only, clusters only, locs and clusters
+    - need a note for how it has been processed somewhere
+9. Update ReadMe

 Under preprocessing

 1. Clustering and visualisation (feature extraction)
     a.
 Use CUML to cluster calculate cluster features (distance birth, distance death)
     b.
 Note papers about cluster size and number of receptors per cluster for DBSCAN
     c.
-Also note other things can provide e.g. UMAP on features for each cluster
+Also note other things can provide e.g. UMAP on features for each cluster For below two see arXiv:1711.09869v2
-    - extract basic features of cluster
-    - make note in readme which environment needed for each recipe
-    - write the featextract recipe
-    - Note that annotate script should be used to generate gt label but also could be done in preprocess
-    - Option with annotate script to generate per FOV annotation of per loc annotation
-    - Order should be preprocess - annotate - feat extract
-    - feat extract has folder for locs & clusters
-    For below two see arXiv:1711.09869v2
     d.
 Is length just the eigenvalue for the largest and area one lambda1 x labmda 2
     e.
 Do we use the geometric features just as input to embedding or should we add on